 Inactivity.
 Being inactive further reduces the body's ability to respond to insulin.

 Specific racial/ethnic groups.
-Native Americans, African Americans, Hispanics/Latinos, or Asian/Pacific Islanders are more prone than other ethnic groups to develop Type 2 diabetes.
+Native Americans, African Americans, Hispanics/Latinos, or Asian/Pacific Islanders are more prone than other ethnic groups to develop type 2 diabetes.

 Puberty.
-Young people in puberty are more likely to develop Type 2 diabetes than younger children, probably because of normal rises in hormone levels that can cause insulin resistance during this stage of rapid growth and physical development.
+Young people in puberty are more likely to develop Type 2 diabetes than younger children; this is probably because of the normal rises in hormone levels that can cause insulin resistance during this stage of rapid growth and development.

-Warning Signs and Symptoms Associated with Type 2 Diabetes
+Warning Signs and Symptoms

-Warning signs and symptoms of Type 2 diabetes in children develop slowly, and initially there may be no symptoms.
-However, not everyone with insulin resistance or Type 2 diabetes develops these warning signs, and not everyone who has these symptoms necessarily has Type 2 diabetes.
+Warning signs and symptoms of type 2 diabetes in children develop slowly, and initially there may be no symptoms.
+However, not everyone with insulin resistance of type 2 diabetes develops these warning signs, and not everyone who has these symptoms necessarily has type 2 diabetes.

-Increased hunger, even after eating

-Unexplained weight loss

-Increased thirst, dry mouth, and frequent urination

-Feeling very tired

-Blurred vision

-Slow healing of sores or cuts

-Dark velvety or ridged patches of skin, especially on the back of the neck or under the arms Irregular periods, no periods, and/or excess facial and body hair growth in girls

-High blood pressure or abnormal blood fats levels
+- Increased hunger, even after eating Unexplained weight loss - Increased thirst, dry mouth, and frequent urination Feeling very tired - Blurred vision - Slow healing of sores or cuts - Dark velvety or rigid patches of skin, especially on the back of the neck or under the arms Irregular periods, no periods, and/or excess facial and body hair growth in girls - High blood pressure or abnormal blood fat level